ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Conclusion

 \section{Conclusion}

-In this paper, we propose to tackle the long-tail recommendation task from a multi-objective optimization perspective.
-We find that head items are repetitively recommended due to the fact that head items tend to have larger gradient norms and thus dominate the gradient updates.
-Learning parameters based on such gradients could scarify the performance of long-tail items.
-To alleviate such a phenomenon, we propose a general learning framework namely ICMT which is featured with popularity disentanglement, cluster-wise multi-objective re-weighting, and robust contractive regularization.
-We instantiate ICMT with three state-of-the-art recommendation models and conduct extensive experiments on three real-world datasets.
-The results demonstrate the effectiveness of ICMT.
-Future work includes generalizing ICMT for other tasks such as multi-class classification and long-tail document retrieval.
+In this paper, we propose to tackle the bias issues in recommendation from a multi-objective optimization perspective.
+We first find that head items are repetitively recommended due to the fact that head items tend to have larger gradient norms and thus dominate the gradient updates.
+To alleviate such a phenomenon, we propose a model-agnostic framework namely ICPE, modeling the recommendation task as an item cluster-wise multi-objective optimization problem.
+Specifically, ICPE is featured with popularity discrepancy-based clustering, Pareto-efficiency solver, and counterfactual inference.
+We instantiate ICPE with three state-of-the-art recommender models and conduct extensive experiments on three real-world datasets.
+The results demonstrate the effectiveness of ICPE.
+Future work includes generalizing ICPE for other similar tasks such as multi-class classification and long-tail document retrieval.